Sociology-Anthropology (SOC, ANTH)

-This course provides students with the opportunity to apply a socio-cultural perspective to any of a number of organizational settings in the Williamsport area.
+Provides students with the opportunity to apply a socio-cultural perspective to any of a number of organizational settings in the Williamsport area.
 As the basis for the course, students arrange an internship in the local community.
-At the same time the student is contributing time and talent to the organization in question, he/she will also be observing, from a socio-cultural perspective, the events, activities, structure, and dynamics of the organization.
+At the same time as the student is contributing time and talent to the organization in question, he/she will also be observing, from a socio-cultural perspective, the events, activities, structure, and dynamics of the organization.
 These experiences will be supplemented by academic readings, a regularly scheduled seminar, and the keeping of a detailed field journal.
 Prerequisite: Consent of instructor.

 Interns in sociology typically work off campus with social service agencies under the supervision of administrators.